AhmedMarouani232/Book-tracker/README.md

-# Spring Boot Book Management API with JWT Authentication
+# Spring Boot Book Management

 A secure RESTful API for managing books, categories, users, and download statistics with JWT-based authentication and role-based authorization.